Developing prompt criteria

 Fill out the following:

-• Choice Criteria—select each of the field choices one by one.
-For each choice, write a summary in the text box listing the criteria that determine whether that issue applies to a document.
+- Choice Criteria—select each of the field Choices one by one to be analyzed.
+A maximum of 10 choices can be analyzed at a time.
+To remove a selected choice, click the X in its row.
+For each choice, write criteria description in the text box listing the criteria that determine whether that issue applies to a document.
 For more information, see Developing prompt criteria.

-aiR does not make Issue predictions during Relevance review, but you can use this field for reference when writing the Relevance Criteria.
-For example, you could tell aiR that any documents related to these issues are relevant.
+- aiR does not make Issue predictions or coding during Relevance review, but you can use this field for reference when writing the Relevance Criteria.
+For example, you could tell aiR that documents containing any of the defined issues are relevant.
+If you want aiR to provide issue predictions, you must run another project using Issues as the analysis type on the documents.

 For best results when writing the Relevance Criteria: